SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The ``AutomaticallyNamedDocument`` overrides its superclass's failable ``init?(name:)`` initializer with a nonfailable ``init(name:)`` initializer.
-Because ``AutomaticallyNamedDocument`` copes with the empty string case in a different way to its superclass, it does not need the failability of the superclass initializer, and so it provides a nonfailable version of the initializer instead.
+Because ``AutomaticallyNamedDocument`` copes with the empty string case in a different way than its superclass, its initializer does not need to fail, and so it provides a nonfailable version of the initializer instead.

 .. _Initialization_ImplicitlyUnwrappedFailableInitializers: